home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 Your public key has been saved in /root/.ssh/id_ed25519.pub (public key)
 ```

-Similar to the Windows variant the public key is inside/written to the `.pub` file.
+Similar to Windows the content for the `authorized_keys` file is inside the `.pub` file, which contains the public key.